Bloglovin’ becomes Activate and names Kamiu Lee as its new CEO

 “It’s really easy to completely cater to the brands, and to a certain extent, if the dollars are there, the influencers will follow,” Lee said.
 “But in order to be really sustainable, you need great content, and you need to really understand the influencers.”

-She also pointed to the size and breadth of Activate’s influencer network — it’s worked with 75,000 influencers to create 6,500 pieces of content in the past 12 months.
+She also pointed to the size and breadth of Activate’s influencer network — it’s worked with 75,000 influencers to create 6,500 pieces of content per month over the past 12 months.
 This allows brands to create campaigns that combine content from, say, a single top tier influencer, 15 mid-tier influencers and 100 micro-influencers.

-Activate is also launching a new service called Activate Studio, which will support brands that don’t have large social media teams of their own, allowing them to develop and manage their influencer marketing strategy.
+Activate is also launching a new service called Activate Studio, which supplements its existing self-serve product by supporting brands that don’t have large social media teams of their own, helping them develop and manage their influencer marketing strategy.

 On top of its other news, the company has also raised an undisclosed amount of new funding from Northzone.